swwilso1/mutagenyx/README.md

 Two command line options control the selection of mutation algorithms:

 * `-a` - Selects all available mutation algorithms
-* `--mutations <Algorithms>` - Allows the user to elucidate specific algorithms.
+* `--mutation <Algorithm>` - Allows the user to elucidate specific algorithms.

-The `-a` argument takes precedence over `--mutations`.
+The `-a` argument takes precedence over `--mutation`.

-Mutagenyx can restrict mutations to individual functions using the `--functions` argument.
+Mutagenyx can restrict mutations to individual functions using the `--function` argument.

 The `--num-mutants <NUMBER>` flag controls the number of mutants that Mutagenyx will generate.
 Note that Mutagenyx treats this number as an upper bound on the number of mutants that it generates.
 Depending on the AST and the selected